 Figure 2: Ultimate control

-To sum up, it is important to consider that control may be held both directly and indirectly.
+To sum up, it is important to consider that control may be held directly and/or indirectly.
 This is exactly what the study of corporate control across Western Europe undertaken by the European Corporate Governance Institute (ECGI) did.
 It focused on the ultimate control of listed firms across Europe because:

 - Not every shareholding may confer control, and